 4. Encourage referrals after a content download

 To increase the number of referrals you receive, create a top-notch guide, eBook, or whitepaper for your website.
-Select a topic that makes sense for the audience and make sure the content is in-depth and of value.
+Select a topic that makes sense for the audience and makes sure the content is in-depth and of value.
 Gate the content, so website visitors have to provide their name and email address before gaining access.

 Once a subscriber has downloaded the content, send a follow-up email asking them to refer the content to a friend.